-- Redness and shedding of skin over a larger area of the body, which may be itchy or painful (exfoliative dermatitis).
-Similar symptoms sometimes develop as a natural change in the type of psoriasis symptoms (erythrodermic psoriasis) - Inflammation of small blood vessels, which can lead to a skin rash with small red or purple bumps, fever or joint pain (vasculitis)
+• Redness and shedding of skin over a larger area of the body, which may be itchy or painful (exfoliative dermatitis).
+Similar symptoms sometimes develop as a natural change in the type of psoriasis symptoms (erythrodermic psoriasis)

 If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
 You can also report side effects directly via the national reporting system listed in Appendix V. By reporting side effects you can help provide more information on the safety of this medicine.